 During their involvement with the European Radicalisation Awareness Network (RAN), Cultures Interactive came into contact with many prevention work practitioners.
 It was made clear that, until now, prevention work has been particularly underdeveloped in Central and Eastern European countries.
 However, in these countries it has been observed that discriminatory attitudes in certain parts of the society have strongly taken hold which are is made apparent by organised militant right-wing groups, anti-Semitic rhetoric, attacks motivated by homophobia or attacks on Roma settlements.

-Thus, together with the non-governmental organisations Kontiki (Hungary), Eruditio Publica (Czech Republic) and REACH (Slovak Republic), Cultures Interactive will run the two-year project European Fair Skills starting in 2015.
-The goal of this project is to test transferring approaches for community-oriented and target group specific prevention work which have proven effective in Germany to different national contexts.
+Thus, together with the non-governmental organisations Kontiki (Hungary), Eruditio Publica (Czech Republic) and REACH (Slovak Republic), cultures interactive ran the two-year project European Fair Skills starting in 2015.
+The goal of this project was to test transferring approaches for community-oriented and target group specific prevention work which have proven effective in Germany to different national contexts.

-In cooperation with the partner organisations, the following three sets of measures will be implemented in each respective country:
+In cooperation with the partner organisations, the following three sets of measures have been implemented in each respective country: